A dog acting strange is perfectly normal. However, these peculiar habits can be so annoying, can’t they?

 There is a right and wrong way to train animals, and by adjusting your training methods, you can see more noticeable and more frequent results.

 You will also be able to use these training techniques to teach your dog new tricks and curb its bad habits.

 Learning how to teach your dog the right way will save you all sorts of time and frustration, not only in terms of training time but also in the time you spend cleaning up your dog’s messes.

 You can also learn about safe and effective ways to get your dog to chew less, dig fewer holes, and quit barking for seemingly no reason.

 Other Examples of Strange Behavior

-Respiratory Issues: If your dog is having a respiratory issue, it might start wheezing or breathing noisily, gagging persistently, or have a constant nasal discharge, among other things.
+- Respiratory Issues: If your dog has a respiratory issue, it might start wheezing or sniffing, gagging persistently, or have a constant nasal discharge, among other things.

-Stomach Issues: When dogs are having stomach issues, they often lose their appetite but they might also start vomiting.
-Their abdomens might swell slightly or become bloated and you might also see them dry heave frequently.
+- Stomach Issues: When dogs have stomach issues, they often lose their appetite but might also start vomiting.
+Their abdomens might swell slightly or become bloated, and you might also see them dry and heave frequently.
 Bloody diarrhea and excessive diarrhea are also possible.

-Neurological Issues: Seizures, twitches, weakness, stumbling, and disorientation are all examples of potential neurological issues.
+- Neurological Issues: Seizures, cramps, weakness, stumbling, and disorientation are potential neurological issues.

 Noticing and Treating Skin Conditions